“How do we ensure that when key people leave the business, their business knowledge doesn’t go with them?” Does this problem sound familiar?

 For more information on how to achieve such a culture read the following article:

 This is certainly not a quick process, Once it is achieved, however, many business benefits flow, not least that when your key members of staff leave, their business knowledge doesn’t go with them.

 We hope that you have found this article helpful.
-Triaster has developed and delivers a Business Process Management system that has made capturing, sharing and using business knowledge simple for hundreds of businesses and organisations over the last 20 or so years; thereby ensuring that the knowledge of key members of staff is retained when they leave.
+Triaster has developed and delivers a Business Process Management system that has made capturing, sharing and using business knowledge simple for hundreds of businesses and organisations over the last 20 or so years; thereby ensuring that the business knowledge of key staff members is retained when they leave.

-To read more about how the Triaster Platform delivers this please read the article:
+To read more about how the Triaster Platform can work as a succession planning tool to keep key business knowledge in the organisation, please read the article: